melanchthon19/chardistance/README.md

 # Data
 In order to compare these three languages, a small corpus was created using a fraction of *Harry Potter: The Philosopher's stone*.

-A parallel corpus was manually created considering coincident sentence boundaries when possible.
+A parallel corpus was manually created considering coincident sentence boundaries.
 Due to translation, this is not always possible.
 The main criteria when setting boundaries was to keep sentences short enough to make the comparison reliable, and long enough to convey a full idea.
 Examples of the alignment:
 | Spanish | French | Catalan |
 | --- | --- | --- |